Polybutylene Plumbing:

 How do I know if I have polybutylene?:

 If you are a homeowner or shopping for a home identifying polybutylene is easy.
 The pipes are usually grey in appearance and will usually have copper connection rings.
 On the pipe you should see the label “PB2110”.
-Sometimes the pipe will be black but those are very rare.
+Sometimes the pipe will be black but those are very rare and typically only found in mobile homes.
 You can usually identify the type of plumbing in your house if you look under the sinks or at the water heater.

 polybutylene